-Dana Gas Egypt ended 2022 with production for the full year of operations of 9.4 MMboe i.e. averaging 25,900 boepd (2021: 10.3 MMboe, i.e. averaging 28,300 boepd), a decrease of 8% over the corresponding year.
-The field annual natural decline of circa 20% was partially compensated by the intervention campaign and production optimization operations at field and plant level.
+Dana Gas Egypt ended 2023 with production for the full year of operations of 7.95 MMboe i.e. averaging 21,800 boepd (2022: 9.4 MMboe, i.e. averaging 25,900 boepd), a decrease of 16% over the corresponding year.

-In Egypt, the Company collected a total USD 85 million (AED 312 million) during 2022 and hence realized 93% of the year's revenue.
-At year end, the trade receivable balance stood at USD 30 million (AED 110 million) as compared to USD 24 million (AED 88 million) at the end of 2021.
+In Egypt, the Company collected a total USD 58 million (AED 212 million) during 2023 and hence realized 77% of the year's revenue.
+At year end, the trade receivable balance stood at USD 48 million (AED 176 million) as compared to USD 30 million (AED 110 million) at the end of 2022.

 In Egypt, the Company reached an agreement with the Egyptian Natural Gas Holding Company (EGAS) for consolidation of its existing concessions on enhanced fiscal terms.
-The new terms will extend the life of Egypt's economic assets.
-The agreement is subject to the Egyptian parliament ratification which is expected later this year.
+The new terms will extend the economic life of Dana Gas Egypt's assets.
+The agreement is subject to the Egyptian parliament's ratification which is expected in Quarter 1 2024.